IT4063-Spring2025/hello-github-assignment-BeccaCordray/intro.md

 # My Name
-    Hello class, my name is Becca Cordray, and I am a student at the University of Cincinnati.
+    Hello class, my name is Rebecca Cordray, and I am a student at the University of Cincinnati.